 Looking for a unique snack cake recipe?
-This Banana Macadamia Nut Cake is a great treat to enjoy in the afternoon with your cup of coffee!
+This Banana Macadamia Nut Cake is packed with crunchy macadamia nuts, sweet bananas, and topped with creamy vanilla buttercream frosting!

 Why this Recipe is Best